fkelava/peppy.hr/docs/about.markdown

 ![Working together.](/assets/images/work2_bl_transparent.gif)

-Our field of work is software development, primarily in .NET/C# and for the automotive sector, and systems administration.
+We develop software, primarily .NET/C# and for the automotive sector.
+We also have experience with systems administration.

 Our _specialty_ is solving unorthodox problems.
-The path less traveled has brought us a few interesting challenges:
+The path less traveled brought us many challenges:
 - real-time extraction, post-processing and visualization of sensor data from a race car
 - setting up and administering a hybrid Active Directory setup for a team of 50+ engineers
 - injecting a plugin framework into a foreign process with no source code access